This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 15. Menacing Pumpkin Man

-The addition of this Pumpkin Man will add to the spookiness of your Halloween decor.
+The addition of this Pumpkin Man will add to the spookiness of your Outdoor Halloween decorations.
 Placed on a porch, under a tree, or right in the walkway, this otherworldly looking beast with long curled fingers and toes makes an ominous addition to the yard and will certainly turn heads.

 16. Scary Pumpkin Scarecrow